ahayashi/chapel-gpu/README.md

 ```

 ## Motivation
 Chapel allows expert GPU programmers to develop manually prepared GPU programs that can be callable from a Chapel program.
-This can be done by invoking CUDA/OpenCL programs using [the C interoperability feature](https://chapel-lang.org/docs/master/technotes/extern.html).
+This can be done by invoking CUDA, OpenCL, or other C/C++ based acclerator programs using [the C interoperability feature](https://chapel-lang.org/docs/master/technotes/extern.html).

 To understand this, consider the following baseline ```forall``` implementation that performs vector copy:
 ```chapel